Ow11/nestjs-blogging-rest-api/README.md

 # Nest.js blogging rest api

-This is backend part for [this](https://github.com/Applifting/fullstack-exercise) exercise.
+It is backend part for [this](https://github.com/Applifting/fullstack-exercise) exercise.

 **Docker and graphql are not implemented yet!**